How to Send an Email to All your WordPress Users

 RLIKEStarts with the value

-NOT EXISTSThe user does not have the custom field
+NOT EXISTSUser does not have the custom field

 List of accepted operators

-You should use a comma to separate values when using an operator that expects multiple values as shown in the screenshot below:-
+Use a comma to separate values when an operator requires multiple entries, as shown in the screenshot below:

 example between custom field